 Your company voice is just one element in your company’s brand.
-We initially created the voice scale to add some direction to copywriting, we’ve found that it really helps with creating many brand elements, including color and font selection and creating brand graphic elements.
+We initially created the voice scale to add some direction to copywriting, but it has proven to be a useful first step before defining other brand elements, including the logo, color, and font selection.

 The Brand Voice Scale can be a useful tool to refer to as an initial brand is developed or during rebranding to help ensure that all the brand elements work together.